Mannafee/get-started-with-ai-chat/README.md

 ## Features

 This solution creates an Azure AI Foundry hub, project and connected resources including Azure AI Services, AI Search and more.
-More details about the resources that are created are located in the [resources](#resources) documentation.
+More details about the resources can be found in the [resources](#resources) documentation.
 There are options to enable Retrieval-Augmented Generation (RAG) and use logging, tracing, and monitoring.

 #### Architecture diagram